Close Menu

 WHAT HAPPENS IF YOU ARE THE BENEFICIARY AND YOU GET A LARGE BACK BENEFIT

-There are time when the SSA pays back due benefits to the claimant all at once in a lump sum.
+There are time when the SSA pays back due benefits all at once in a lump sum.
 This benefit payment can be a large amount of money.
-If this happens, then the payee must spend the money on the beneficiary’s current needs such as rent and a security deposit, food, or furnishings.
+If this happens, then the payee must spend the money on the beneficiary’s current needs such as rent and a security deposit, food, or furniture.
 After paying these expenses, the payee may spend the money to improve the beneficiary’s daily living conditions or for better medical care.

 The payee should always use the money for the beneficiary’s best interests.
-Learn more about the increase in Social Security benefits here.
+Learn about the increase in Social Security benefits.

 The payee may decide to use the funds for major health expenses, if they are not covered by health insurance.
 Examples of these expenses are reconstructive dental care, a motorized wheelchair, rehabilitation expenses, or insurance premiums.
 The payee can also use the money to arrange for the beneficiary to go to school or get special training.
-Also, the payee spend some of the money for recreation, such as movies, concerts, or magazine subscriptions.
+Also, the payee can spend some of the money for thing such as movies, concerts, or books.

 SPECIAL PURCHASES FOR THE BENEFICIARY CAN BE MADE BY THE PAYEE